-"Nicht alles Wissen Wissenwertes sei"
+"Nicht alles Wissen Wissenwertes sei!"

 [Not everything knowable is worth knowing]

-Wilhlem Waetzoldt 1880-1945
+-art historian Wilhlem Waetzoldt 1880-1945

-Initially conceived as a methodologic tool for English-language readers, it seeks to compile the documented facts of an historian's life in order to serve as a background for understanding a specific text and the historiography of art.
-The DAH was begun in the fall of 1986 as a notecard project by indexing the historians cited in Eugene Kleinbauer's Research Guide to the History of Western Art (1982) and his Modern Perspectives in Western Art History (1971), Heinrich Dilly's Kunstgeschichte als Institution (1979) and some of Kultermann's Geschichte der Kunstgeschichte (1966).
-In 1996 it was input electronically and in 2002 migrated to the internet.
-In 2018, the project underwent a major redesign and is again in active development.
+Initially conceived as a methodologic tool for English-language readers, the Dictionary of Art Historians compiles the documented facts of an historian's life, post-retirement or posthumously, in order to serve as a background for understanding a specific text and the historiography of art.
+The DAH was begun in the fall of 1986 as a notecard project by indexing the historians cited in Eugene Kleinbauer's Research Guide to the History of Western Art (1982) and his Modern Perspectives in Western Art History (1971), Heinrich Dilly's Kunstgeschichte als Institution (1979) and some of Kultermann's Geschichte der Kunstgeschichte (1966), now in translation as The History of Art History (1993).
+In 1996 the Dictionary was input electronically and in 2002 migrated to the internet.
+In 2018, the project underwent a major redesign and is again in active development, supported by Duke University's Digital Art History & Visual Culture Research Lab, of which it is now a part.
 Subjects selected for inclusion are based solely by their reference in the historiographic literature (see bibliography link) and are not the selection of the editors.

-Lee R. Sorensen, Editor, is the librarian for Art and Image Research at Duke University.
+- Lee R. Sorensen, Editor, is the librarian for Art and Image Research at Duke University.

-Monique Daniels, Dutch and French-language historians, is a private scholar.
+- Monique Daniels, Dutch and French-language historians, is a private scholar.